Applying complex gestures to a SwiftUI view

 }

 We first check that we have a longPressAction, otherwise we abort the operation.
 If we have one, we take the current date and set the longPressDate to it.
-We then use the longPressDelay to trigger an async operation, in which we check if longPressDate is still the same as.
-If so, the gesture is still active, which means that we should trigger the longPressAction.

 How to trigger a repeating action

-With the long press taken care of, let’s look at how to handle repeats, which are actions that trigger on a regular basis for as long as you keep the button pressed.
+With the long press taken care of, let’s look at how to handle repeats, which are the actions that trigger on a regular basis for as long as you keep the button pressed.

 Trying to trigger a repeating action involve the following operations: